JetBrains/guide/site/pytest/links/productive-pytest-in-pycharm/index.md

   - testing
   - pytest
 author: pwe
 subtitle: Testing is a major part of Python development and pytest has become the leading testing framework.
-Brian Okken, author of the recent book Python Testing with pytest and host of the Test and Code podcast, helps you “level up” your pytest skill.
 thumbnail: ./thumbnail.png
 linkURL: "https://youtu.be/ixqeebhUa-w"
 ---